-Despite widespread recognition of the author as John the apostle, and of his authority in the Christian community, there was also some opposition to the Book of Revelation in the early Church.
-It met resistance not only in the Roman Church at the end of the 2nd century CE, 14 but more significantly it was rejected by the Eastern Churches from the 4th to at least the 7th century CE, and even longer in many places.
-Henry Swete, the English Biblical Scholar, summed up this opposition by saying "No book in the New Testament with so good a record was so long in gaining general acceptance" and suggested that the reluctance to accept it as canonical was due precisely to its obscurity.
-15 In these first few centuries, the main challenges to its acceptance took the form of attacks against its apostolic authorship, confirming that this was one of the main criteria leading to its inclusion in the New Testament canon.
+With an author who had been so close to Christ and the leadership of the early Christian communities, it is astonishing that there was so much opposition to the Book of Revelation in the Church.
+It met resistance not only in the Roman Church at the end of the 2nd century CE, but more significantly it was rejected by the Eastern Churches, including those ancient communities to whom it was addressed in their own language, until at least the 7th century CE, a good 500 years after it was written.
+Henry Swete, the English Biblical Scholar, summed up this opposition by saying "No book in the New Testament with so good a record was so long in gaining general acceptance".
+In these first few centuries, the main challenges to its acceptance took the form of attacks against its apostolic authorship, confirming that this was one of the main criteria leading to its inclusion in the New Testament canon.
 The same basic arguments are proposed by scholars up to the present day:

-- a.
-The author John is not the apostle but merely a pseudonym for an anonymous author, who wanted the boost the authority of his work by attributing it to the apostle. - b.
-The author John is not the apostle nor an anonymous author, but an unknown second-generation Christian prophet of the same name.
+1. The author John is not the apostle but merely a pseudonym for an anonymous author, who wanted the boost the authority of his work by attributing it to the apostle.